 The highest standard a healthcare practitioner can hold onto, other than administering the best level of care, is confidentiality and privacy.
-Patients place their trust in healthcare professionals, and confidentiality not only maintains that trust but ensures quality care.
+Patients place their trust in mental health professionals, and confidentiality not only maintains that trust but ensures quality care.

-Your patients have given you a secret, in confidence, whereby they seek out help and are assured that the help and care you administer is based on that confidence.
+Your mental health patients have given you a secret, in confidence, whereby they seek out help and are assured that the help and care you administer is based on that confidence.
 Break that oath and you may face a number of legal issues.
-Adherence to company policy and procedures, as well as maintaining accurate records, go a long way in protecting you and your patient.
+Adherence to company policy and procedures, as well as maintaining accurate records, go a long way in protecting you and your mental health patient.

-When talking about patient privacy and confidentiality you are bound to the following:
+When talking about mental health patient privacy and confidentiality you are bound to the following:

 - Deciding what personal health information can be shared with others